Chewbacca-14/My-Moto-App-Flutter/README.md

 ## Feedback and Support

-We welcome your feedback!
-If you encounter any issues or have suggestions for improving MyMoto, please [open an issue](https://link-to-your-issue-tracker) on our GitHub repository.
+Me welcome your feedback!
+If you encounter any issues or have suggestions for improving MyMoto, please write me to discord chwbcc_max.

-For general support and inquiries, you can reach out to us at support@mymotoapp.com.

 ## Contributing

-We appreciate contributions from the community.
-If you're interested in contributing to MyMoto, please review our [contribution guidelines](https://link-to-your-contributing-guide) before submitting a pull request.
+Me appreciate contributions from the community.
+If you're interested in contributing to MyMoto, please write me to discord chwbcc_max.

 ## License